RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Conclusion

 \section{Conclusion}

-In this paper, we present RED, a robust and practical event-based deblurring framework that explicitly accounts for the under-reporting of event data caused by the trade-off between sensitivity and noise.
-We introduce a RPS to embody RED with powerful and robust adaptability under different unknown scenario conditions.
-To extract fine-grained motion priors from under-reporting events and prevent corrupted effect, a disentangled MRM is designed to explicitly model semantic, motion, and cross-modality correlations, allowing more effective extraction of modality-specific features and cross-modality fusion.
-Building on these reliable features, two interactive modules are performed to delineate blurry image with robust motion-sensitive priors and complements incomplete event with holistic semantic context.
+In this paper, we present RED, a robust and practical event-based deblurring framework that explicitly accounts for under-reporting events in practice.
+We introduce RPS to embody RED with powerful and robust adaptability under different unknown scenario conditions.
+To extract fine-grained motion priors from under-reporting events and prevent corrupted effects, a disentangled MRM is designed to explicitly model semantic, motion, and cross-modality correlations, allowing more effective extraction of modality-specific features and cross-modality fusion.
+Building on these reliable features, MSEM and ESEM are performed to delineate blurry images with robust motion-sensitive priors and complement incomplete events with holistic semantic context.
 With the robust event representation and modality-specific disentangled representation, our RED delivers state-of-the-art deblurring performance and strong generalization.